 Modesto Gospel Mission

 Eta Mu members donate time, money, and supplies to the Modesto Gospel Mission to help families and their children succeed in meeting their goals.
 Find out what the Modesto Gospel Mission does to help community members succeed at modestogospelmission.org

 Chapter members volunteer in classrooms across the community.
 Some support local teachers and others tutor in community programs such as those for English learners and newcomers studying for United States citizenship.
 Last year Eta Mu members donated hours of volunteer support in local schools.

 Eta Mu members donate books and read to students at the local Mary Lou Dieterich School named after one of the chapters distinguished members.

 We help the students Celebrate Literacy on March 2nd.
-Members read donated books to primary classes as part of Read Across America Day celebrated annually on Dr. Seuss's birthday.
+Members read donated books to primary and intermediate classes as part of Read Across America Day celebrated annually on Dr. Seuss's birthday.